 Receiving financial aid can be a great relief when it comes to paying for higher education.
 But keep in mind that federal aid can come in the form of grants, work-study, and student loans.
 And Direct Loans are the most common federal student loans available for students looking for financial aid.

-If you don’t qualify for enough financial aid and you are still looking for ways to finance your education you could look into scholarships, grants, or even private student loans.
+Students who don’t qualify for enough financial aid via FAFSA and are still looking for ways to finance their education could look into scholarships, grants, or even private student loans.

 SoFi Loan Products